Speed up OSM parsing with multiprocessing in Python Jump to heading

 AC --> Y["yield normalized chunk"]

 Naive multiprocessing.Pool instantiations frequently trigger worker OOM kills or pickle serialization failures when passing large OSM feature dictionaries.
-The correct approach isolates heavy I/O from CPU-bound transformations using concurrent.futures.ProcessPoolExecutor with explicit maxtasksperchild limits to prevent memory fragmentation across long-running workers.
+The correct approach isolates heavy I/O from CPU-bound transformations using concurrent.futures.ProcessPoolExecutor.
+Limiting tasks per worker prevents memory fragmentation across long-running processes.
+Disabling GC in workers can reduce overhead during CPU-intensive transformations — but only call gc.collect() explicitly at chunk boundaries, not inside the inner loop.

 import os